Written by John Dexter of the Adelaide Review.

 Riding through a city like Delhi will certainly work up an appetite, but never fear as the Spinmonkey team have a delicious destination in mind for the end of the trip, too.
 It makes the perfect spot to sit down, sip a cool lassi and devour some of Delhi’s most delectable treats while you digest the morning’s incredible activity.

 *If you want to experience the Spinmonkey Cycle Tour, it forms part of our brand new Incredible India Tour.
-Have a look at it here.
+Have a look at it on our India tour page.

 This upgraded 10-day Egypt tour is designed to provide a great introduction to some of Egypt's best Pharaonic sites in Cairo and the Nile Valley, with a 3-night luxury Nile cruise and time by the Red Sea at Hurghada included.